chaoabunga/EasyBitcoin-PHP/README.md

 EasyChaincoin-PHP
 ===============

-A simple class for making calls to Bitcoin's API using PHP.
+A simple class for making calls to Chaincoin's API using PHP.

 Getting Started
 ---------------